keshsad/keshsad-v1/README.md

 born in chicago 🐂, raised in charlotte 👑. keywords: js, startups, music, university, and ai

-i use js to build on the web, for the web. originally i was meant to follow the traditional software engineering path, but soon i found myself co-founding a startup to help rappers overcome writers' block. my journey towards production-grade programming began with js, react, next, gpt2 (before the rise of chatgpt), and aws sagemaker. plus talking to humans to solve the right problem. that's important for any production-grade program to be useful to humans, of course.
+i use js to build on the web, for the web. originally i was meant to follow the traditional software engineering path, but soon i found myself co-founding a startup to help rappers overcome writers' block. my journey towards production-grade programming began with js, react, next, gpt2 (before the rise of chatgpt), and aws. plus talking to humans to solve the right problem. that's important for any production-grade program to be useful to humans, of course.

-blessed, i earned a spot at the nation's top university startup accelerator: the iventure accelerator at urbana-champaign, sponsored by the gies college of business. as a computer engineer i still didn't feel out of place, what with 9 different colleges represented in my cohort in 2021. i later had the opportunity to give back alongside a brilliant leadership team. in short, it was lifechanging.
+blessed, i earned a spot at the nation's top university startup accelerator: the iventure accelerator at urbana-champaign, sponsored by the gies college of business. as a computer engineer, i still didn't feel out of place, what with 9 different colleges represented in my cohort in 2021. i later had the opportunity to give back alongside a brilliant leadership team. in short, it was lifechanging.

 ## rn